Ayers Rock, Australia

 Other Things to Do

-- Visit the nearby town of Yulara: This small town offers shopping, dining, and accommodation options.
+- Visit the nearby town of Yulara: This small town serves as the main accommodation and service hub for the region, offering shopping, dining, and various lodging options for visitors to the national park.

 - Go on a scenic flight: See Uluru from a new perspective with a scenic flight over the national park.